-For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope.
+For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.
+Jeremiah 29:11

 Applying The Context

-For Us Today
+Jeremiah 29:11 For Us Today

 This verse is telling us that while life will get incredibly difficult at times, it is God who is in control.
 And while the difficult season might not end tomorrow, God is still there and He will bring His people through it.